iVantage/angular-ivh-multi-select/README.md

 > An elegant and efficient multi select for AngularJS apps.

-IVH Mutli Select aims to provide a robust mutliselect component while keeping a careful eye on performance and minizing watch counts.
+IVH Multi Select aims to provide a robust multiselect component while keeping a careful eye on performance and minizing watch counts.
 While collapsed IVH Multi Select will create just ~10 watchers, and only ~40 while expanded.